fguerra73/fguerra73.github.io/_projects/at_project.md

 Analysis of time series includes a large number research topics.
 In this field my research activity addresses issues related to:
 1. Anomaly and novelty detection;
 2. Interpretable clustering of multi-variate time series;
-3. Forecasting in irregularly sample time series.
+3. Forecasting in irregularly sampled time series.

 #### Time2Feat for interpretable clustering of multi-variate time series
 Traditional systems prioritize effectiveness, efficiency, and scalability but often lack interpretability, essential for human understanding in critical scenarios.